MajdTL1/The-Usage-of-DApps-for-enhancing-the-donation-Process/README.md

 	additional features : nothing

 	choose your style of DSL: TDD

+do not overwrite anything

 	overwrite bower.json :do not overwrite
 	overwrite gulpfile.js : do not overwrite
 	overwrite package.json: do not overwrite
 	overwrite main.css: do not overwrite
 	overwrite main.js: do  not overwrite
 	overwrite index.html: do not overwrite

 	bower install web3